webrecorder/pywb/README.md

 spawned uWSGI worker 1 (and the only) (pid: 123, cores: 1)
 ```

-At this point, you can open a web browser and navigate to `http://localhost:8080` for testing.
+At this point, you can open a web browser and navigate to the examples above for testing.

 ### Automated Tests

-Currently pywb consists of numerous doctests against the sample archive.
+Currently pywb includes numerous doctests which test rewriting and loading of data from the sample archive.

 The `run-tests.py` file currently contains a few basic integration tests against the default config.